Visionary Leadership Has 3 Characteristics You Want to Find and Follow

 This makes the difference between the big idea guy and the visionary leader.
 If you’re not willing to listen and accept advice, look at how the market is changing, and take feedback seriously, you won’t succeed.
 It’s fine to say, “No, I’ve considered all of those possibilities and I’m still moving forward with my idea.”
 But, if you haven’t considered the other possibilities, you’re setting yourself up for failure.

 A good leader hears the voices of your team members.
 And your team needs to feel heard by their leader.
-You aren’t a real leader unless people follow you voluntarily, and for that to happen, they need to feel heard.
+You aren’t a real leader unless people follow you voluntarily, and for that to happen, your team members need to feel heard out and listened to by you.

 A visionary leader knows that his or her ideas are different and are a significant risk and the people that follow such a leader are also taking a chance in doing so.
 So, it’s critical that you take responsibility for your actions and your vision.